 A negative consequence may be involved, should a party terminate a construction contract wrongfully.

-You could still owe costs to the contractor for the work they have already completed before the time of the termination, in addition to any overhead they have already spent or lost profits.
+You could still owe costs to the contractor for the work they have already completed before the time of termination, in addition to any overhead they have already spent or lost profits.
 In other words, you may owe a substantial sum of the total balance.

 Conclusion

 Before sending your letter of termination, we would encourage you to work on allowing the offending party to remedy whatever issue may have initially gotten you to terminate the contract.
 Remember, a contract termination does not need to be hostile or end your professional relationship with the other entity.
-Be clear, concise, and accurate when writing your contract termination letter and include all the pertinent details as outlined above.
+Be clear, concise, and accurate when writing it, and include all the pertinent details as outlined above.
 If applicable, don’t forget to thank the other party for their service and remind them that you would like to continue your professional relationship in the future at some point in time.